Sensors warn drivers

 Some collision avoidance systems interact with the operation of the vehicle, such as autonomous emergency braking, where a vehicle’s brakes may be applied independently of the driver.
 Other systems alert the driver, providing warnings on potential dangers including:

-- Forward crashes
+- Forward crashes (nose to tail crashes)

-- Pedestrians and cyclists
+- Pedestrians and bicycle riders

 - Lane departure

-- Headway monitoring (vehicles travelling in front of the driver)
+- Headway monitoring (vehicles travelling in front of the driver).

 Collision avoidance systems have the potential to reduce fatal crashes by 30 per cent and injury crashes by 40 per cent.
-ANCAP research that draws on real world crash data suggests that up to 38 per cent of rear end crashes could be prevented if this technology is coupled with automated braking systems.
+ANCAP research that draws on real-world crash data suggests that up to 38 per cent of rear-end crashes could be prevented if this technology is coupled with automated braking systems.